-You don’t necessarily have to be a first-time home buyer to qualify for the best of these awesome Nevada first-time home buyer programs in 2019
+You don’t necessarily have to be a first-time homebuyer to qualify for Nevada first-time homebuyer programs in 2020

-The Nevada first-time home buyer programs in 2019 offer below-market fixed interest rate mortgage loans and grants to help low and middle-income buyers (those making less than $98,500 per year in a few cases) become home owners.
-They help Las Vegas first-time home buyers or repeat buyers with down payment and closing costs which in some cases will be forgiven.
+The Nevada first-time homebuyer programs in 2020 offer below-market fixed interest rate mortgage loans and grants to help low and middle-income buyers become homeowners.
+They help Las Vegas first-time homebuyers or repeat buyers with down payment and closing costs, which in some cases will be forgiven.

-The requirement for not owning a home for the past 3 years has been withdrawn for Home is Possible and Home is Possible for Heroes and Teachers.
+The requirement for not owning a home for the past three years has been withdrawn for Home is Possible, and Home is Possible for Heroes and Teachers.
 The only requirement is that the applicant doesn’t own a home at the time of closing.
-However the last 3 programs still require it.

-Other requirements that all programs have in common is taking a Las Vegas first-time homebuyer class, and completing the HUD-approved First-Time Home Buyer Education Course.
+Other requirements that all programs have in common is taking and completing a the HUD-approved First-Time Home Buyer Education Class.
 Then they are assigned a certified housing counselor who will guide them.
-Additionally, applicant must use the home as a primary residence and obviously must meet standard underwriting requirements.
+Additionally, the applicant must use the unit as a primary residence and obviously must meet standard underwriting requirements.

-Given that first-time home buyers who are seeking down payment or mortgage assistance rarely can afford a 20% down payment, the Federal Government has provided some remedies for this situation.
+Given that homebuyers who are seeking down payment or mortgage assistance usually can’t afford a 20% down payment, the Federal Government has provided some remedies for this situation.

 FHA loans are distributed by the third-party banks but are backed by FHA.
 The required down payment is 3.5% with the credit score of 580 or more.
-Read More Those with a lower FICO score need higher down payment.
-The bad part is that the borrower has to pay Private Mortgage Insurance for the life of the loan.
-So, the borrower may be better off switching to a conventional mortgage after the home equity reaches 20% of the home value.
+Read More Those with a lower FICO score need a 10% down payment.
+The bad part is that the borrower has to pay Private Mortgage Insurance for the life of the loan if they don’t put a 10% down payment.
+If they do, they can cancel the PMI in 11 years.
+The borrower may be better off switching to a conventional mortgage after the home equity reaches 22% of the home value.